stinkyyyyy/boardel/readme.md

 ![alt text](image-1.png)

 This is a desktop app for Windows machines only\* that allows users to simultaneously prompt multiple LLM's at once in one environment.
 I use this app every day, for coding or non coding purposes.
 It has saved me countless hours of copypasting and is just so much more efficient.
+You can paste text or screenshots directly into the bottom text area.

 \*Linux version is currently being tested.
 The app is packaged for Mac but I do not have a Mac to test it on.
 If any Mac developers want to help test, please do!
 File any issues you find in the Issues tab.